bshreyas13/GarminConnectInterface/Readme.md

 - Exit without logging out
 - Log session out and exit

 **Note** : The plugin design pattern allows developers to extended access to any feature not listed here.
-Refere one of `.py` files in `plugins` directory.
+Refer one of `.py` files in `plugins` directory.

 ## Prerequisites